How Your Small Backyard Deck Could Feel This Peaceful

 Layer Plant Types Purpose

-Accent Trailing plants, herbs Softening edges
+Accent Trailing plants, herbs, succulents Softening edges and adding movement

 Container Gardening Excellence